This is the January 2020 Physical Challenge. Are you in? Everyday, here’s what we’re going to do:

 If you’re overweight or too weak and out of shape, it’s totally fine.
 Start somewhere.
 If that means push ups off a high incline, instead of burpees, so be it.
 Let’s say you can’t do a single pull up, then do some kind of rowing motion.
 If you’ve never ran a mile before, no problem, walk.
 Just start with something.
 DO something.
 Do something every day that you can get better at.

 The list above is my commitment to me.
-What will commit to?
+What will you commit to?
 Here’s a few ideas that should fit into most levels of fitness

 - 10 minutes of as many burpees or push ups as possible.